 Filial Church of St Roch - Zabytek.pl

-The site is available from outside; access to the interior during services or after an arrangement with the parish priest.
+The church is available from outside; access to the interior during services or after an arrangement with the parish priest.

-Compiled by Ewa Kalbarczyk-Klak, Regional Branch of the National Heritage Board of Poland in Opole, 18.08.2014.
+Compiled by Ewa Kalbarczyk-Klak, Regional Branch of the National Heritage Board of Poland in Opole, 29-07-2014 r.

 Protection: Register of monuments, Monuments records